Weakly modular graphs and nonpositive curvature: Main results

-In Subsection~\ref{subsec:biauto}, we prove that the groups acting geometrically on swm-graphs are biautomatic.
-The proof is based on the fact that the normal Boolean-gated paths defined in Subsection \ref{subsec:normalbgpaths} can be locally recognized~\cite{Swiat} and satisfy the $2$--sided fellow traveler property~\cite{ECHLPT}.
+In Section~\ref{subsec:biauto}, we prove that the groups acting geometrically on swm-graphs are biautomatic.
+The proof is based on the fact that the normal Boolean-gated paths defined in Section \ref{subsec:normalbgpaths} can be locally recognized~\cite{Swiat} and satisfy the $2$--sided fellow traveler property~\cite{ECHLPT}.
 This generalizes analogous results of \cite{NiRe} about groups acting on CAT(0) cube complexes, and of \cite{Nos} about automorphism groups of some buildings.

-Finally, in Subsection~\ref{subsec:0ext}, we present an immediate algorithmic consequence of previous results to swm-graphs.
+Finally, in Section~\ref{subsec:0ext}, we present an immediate algorithmic consequence of previous results to swm-graphs.
 By using the construction of $G^*$, we present a simple $2$--approximation algorithm for the 0-extension problem on swm-graphs.
 The minimum 0-extension problem is a version of the facility location problem and arises from clustering or pixel-labeling in computer vision and machine learning.
 It was shown recently in \cite{HH12} that the orientable modular graphs are precisely the polynomially-solvable instances of the minimum 0-extension problem.

-\subsection{A lattice-theoretical characterization of swm-graphs}
+\section{A lattice-theoretical characterization of swm-graphs}

 Let $G=(V,E)$ be a graph.
 For a pair $p,q$ of vertices of $G$ consider the base-point order $\preceq_p$ on the interval $I(p,q)$ with minimum element $p$ and maximum element $q$ (see Subsection~\ref{classes}).
 The following characterization of swm-graphs can be viewed as an extension of Theorem~\ref{thm:BVV2}.